nyancat1232/simple_note/README.md

 - Multiple timers and stopwatches
 - Customization of the clock such as hours from wake up.
 - Customization of the dashboard.
-- Convert column types
-- Expanding an array of self-referencing a column.

 ## Done
 - Appending a foreign column
+- Expanding an array of self-referencing a column.
+- Convert column types.
 - Connecting between tables by foreign column.
 - Expanding a Self-referencing column.
 - Tag filter